Track Facebook ads more effectively in Google Analytics and attribute sales revenue to your campaigns, both online and offline.

-With roughly 2.85 billion monthly active users, Facebook is one of the most popular social networks worldwide.
 With that figure in mind, it’s no surprise that marketers are leveraging the opportunities of Facebook advertising to increase exposure and drive qualified leads.

 Like any other marketing channel, it’s important to understand how your Facebook ads impact your performance so that you can improve marketing strategies, customer acquisition, and more importantly, increase ROI.

 By following this guide, you will learn how to track the performance of your Facebook ads within minutes and will become better equipped to attribute your sales revenue back to your most valuable campaigns.

 For this article, we’ll discuss:

 Tracking your Facebook campaigns in Google Analytics is essential as it provides you with a bigger picture of your customer journey and shows you how customers are interacting with your website.